 As the Monitor continues to be built, there will be opportunities for people with an interest in the work of the Independent Children’s Monitor to engage in multiple ways.
 The Monitor is developing the engagement plan for this and will update the website as it completes this work.

-The purpose of the hui was to introduce the Independent Children’s Monitor, share decisions already taken and work completed so far and to understand how those who work in the sector and those who come into the contact with the Oranga Tamariki system would like to engage in this mahi in the future.
+This was followed by 19 regional hui held from late January through to March 2020, to introduce the Monitor and share decisions already taken and mahi completed so far with those who work in the sector.
+It was also a chance for the Monitor to understand how those who work in the sector and those who come into the contact with the Oranga Tamariki System would like to engage in this mahi in the future.